glorynguyen/code-compiler/README.md

 - **🌳 Tree Shaking** — Powered by [esbuild](https://esbuild.github.io/) to eliminate unused code
 - **🗜️ Minification** — Optional minify to squeeze out maximum compression
 - **💰 Token Savings Calculator** — See how many tokens and dollars you're saving (based on GPT-4 pricing)
+- **📊 Dependency Graph Visualization** — Interactive tree view showing how your files are connected via imports
 - **📋 Clipboard Support** — Copy directly to clipboard for instant pasting into AI chats
 - **💾 File Export** — Save combined code to a file for sharing or archiving
 - **🎨 Beautiful UI** — Modern gradient design with smooth animations